vlang/v/doc/docs.md

     println('hello world')
 }
 ```

-Save that snippet into a file `hello.v` .
-Now do: `v run hello.v` .
+Save this snippet into a file named `hello.v`.
+Now do: `v run hello.v`.

 > That is assuming you have symlinked your V with `v symlink`, as described
 [here](https://github.com/vlang/v/blob/master/README.md#symlinking).
-If you have not yet, you have to type the path to V manually.
+If you haven't yet, you have to type the path to V manually.

-Congratulations - you just wrote your first V program, and executed it!
+Congratulations - you just wrote and executed your first V program!

-> You can compile a program without execution with `v hello.v`.
+You can compile a program without execution with `v hello.v`.
 See `v help` for all supported commands.

-In the above example, you can see that functions are declared with `fn`.
+From the example above, you can see that functions are declared with the `fn` keyword.
-The return type goes after the function name.
-In this case `main` doesn't
+The return type is specified after the function name.
-return anything, so the return type can be omitted.
+In this case `main` doesn't return anything, so the return type can be omitted.

-As in many other languages (such as C, Go and Rust), `main` is an entry point.
+As in many other languages (such as C, Go and Rust), `main` is the entry point of your program.

 `println` is one of the few built-in functions.
-It prints the value passed to it
-to standard output.
+It prints the value passed to it to the standard output.

 `fn main()` declaration can be skipped in one file programs.
-This is useful when writing small programs, "scripts", or just learning
+This is useful when writing small programs, "scripts", or just learning the language.
-the language.
-For brevity, `fn main()` will be skipped in this
+For brevity, `fn main()` will be skipped in this tutorial.
-tutorial.

-This means that a "hello world" program can be as simple as
+This means that a "hello world" program in V is as simple as

 ```v
 println('hello world')